wolleydev/wo-website-under-construction/readme.md

 If you ever end up using it, feel free to drop me a message, I always love to see my creation in the wild.

 ## Contributing
 Feel free to raise issues you may encounter.
-While this is not actively maintained at all, I am not particularly interested in recieving code contributions,
+While this is not actively maintained at all, I may fix some stuff here and there.